librosa/librosa/CONTRIBUTING.md

 It is recommended to check that your contribution complies with the following rules before submitting a pull request:

--  All public methods should have informative docstrings with sample usage presented.
+-  All functions should have informative [docstrings](https://numpydoc.readthedocs.io/en/latest/format.html) with sample usage presented.

 You can also check for common programming errors with the following
 tools: